fernandezvara/certsfor/docs/commands.md

 On remote mode, as API client, it will make a request to the API and will show versions on both sides.

-There is no required flags since it reads the configuration file and executes.
+There is no required flags since it reads the configuration file before execution.